djmisha/events/roadmap.md

 ## 2024 Completed

+- [x] put Ads on artist pages - not showing
+- [x] wont do: migrate the image node.js code into this repo
+- [x] security: check supabase message for security issues
 - [x] Better SEO on City Pages - need keyword research
 - [x] if user visited a city, show that city on homepage and navigation, store all visited locations in context
 - [x] hold top artists data so that it can be shown on the homepage